jcheminform/useful-queries/intro.i.md

 journals your authors are citing, and which journals are citing your articles.
 The following two subsections list the top 10 journals for both categories, inspired by Scholia queries.

+In both cases, you can remove the LIMIT to get the list of all journals.

 ### Journals cited by your articles

 <sparql>citedJournals</sparql>

+These 10 journals that are cited most from the journal are:

+<out>citedJournals</out>

 ### Journals citing your articles

 <sparql>citingJournals</sparql>

+These 10 journals cited your journal the most:

+<out>citingJournals</out>

 ## References